Categories: Scholarships

 INTRODUCTION

 You will still need a visitor visa or travel document to enter Canada.
 But that is no problem because when the Canadian authorities approve your study permit, they send it along with a visitor visa or electronic travel document.
 You won’t need to apply separately.
-If you are a permanent resident of Canada, you need a Permanent Residents (PR) card.
-If it is expired or you lost it you can still apply for another before traveling to Canada.
+If you are a permanent resident of Canada, you need a Permanent Resident (PR) card.
+If it is expired or you lost it, you can still apply for another before traveling to Canada.

 Most international students are expected to have a study permit to enroll in any university in Canada.
 There are a few exceptions to this rule where you don’t need a study visa.
-We will describe below.
+We will describe it below.

 1. Study period of 6 months or less